mitchellmunderwood/Development-Notebook/Markdown Syntax.md

 ---

-## *External Links:*
+## *External_Links:*
 Links can be created a variety of ways in Markdown. <br>

-When using local reference links, the space character is not supported.
-Trying using file names without spaces, or use "%20" in place of a space character in the markdown link
+When using local reference links, the space character may not be supported.
+Trying using file names without spaces, or use "%20" in place of a space character in the markdown link.
+Github does not support links using the "%20" tactic.

 ```